kelvinzz/jekyll-now/about.md

 permalink: /about/
 ---

-I am currently a Ph.D. candidate at University of Toronto.
-Working on Optimal Transport and its applicatoins in Economics and Machine Learning.
+I am currently a Ph.D. candidate at the University of Toronto.
+Working on Optimal Transport and its applications in Economics and Machine Learning.

 ### More Information

-Welcome to visit my academic website at: http://www.math.toronto.edu/szhang/
+Welcome to visit my academic website at: [http://www.math.toronto.edu/szhang/](http://www.math.toronto.edu/szhang/)

 ### Contact me